The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 where is the customer located?
 See the Where is the place of supply of services? and Mini One Stop Shop (MOSS) ― registration guidance notes for more information

 is the customer a relevant business customer (B2B) or private / non-business customer (B2C)?
 See the Where is the place of supply of services? guidance note

 where are the services physically performed?
 See the Services supplied where performed guidance note

 where are the services used and enjoyed?

 is the place of supply the customer’s member state?
 If so, advice should be obtained on whether the business should register for VAT directly or whether it can use the Mini One Stop Shop (MOSS) for certain services

-The supplier needs to determine the type of service provided in order to be able to ascertain the correct VAT treatment.
-If the supply is made up of a number of different types of services, the supplier will need to determine whether there is a single supply or a number of separate supplies made to the customer.
-Please see the Single or multiple supplies ― application of Card Protection Plan guidance note for more information on how to determine whether the supplier is making a single composite supply or a mixed supply for VAT purposes.
+If the supply is made up of a number of different types of services, the supplier must determine whether there is a single supply or a number of separate supplies made to the customer.
+Please see the Single or multiple supplies ― application of

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 There are several sets of provisions in the Taxes Acts which relate to ‘close’ companies, most of which are anti-avoidance measures aiming to catch transactions between those companies affected and their owners, where there may otherwise be a tax advantage.
 Broadly speaking, most owner-managed or